Eli and Britt Harari Enterprise Award

 The award then becomes seed funding to allow the candidate to take the first steps towards realising this plan.
 It recognises the role that high-level, flexible early-stage financial support can play in the successful development of a business targeting the full commercialisation of a product or technology related to research in graphene.

-- Week of 23 May - meet with application experts from GEIC;
+- Week of 29 May - meet with application experts from GEIC

-- Week of 30 May - meet with commercialisation experts;
+- Week of 5 June - meet with commercialisation experts

-- Wednesday 29 June - Finalists invited to pitch to Mock Panel;
+- Monday, 26 June - Finalists invited to pitch to Mock Panel

 Applications are welcomed from students, postdoctoral researchers and recent graduates of The University of Manchester.